jyhw123/Balai_Bomba_SCDFXIBM/README.md

 Go to your resource list and click on the Cloudant-TroubleChute service, and then click on the 'Launch Dashboard' button.
 Once on the Cloudant Dashboard platform, click on 'Create Database' on the top navigation bar.
 Name this database "troublechute_id_address", and choose Non-partitioned, then create.

 #### Step 3: Add an entry into the Database
 Create a new doc by clicking on the '+' icon next to 'All Documents'.
-Then, delete any entries in the document, and the code below into the document:
+Then, delete the entries in the document, and add in the code below into the document:
 ```bash
 {
   "_id": "TempSensor_1",